128technology/docs/docs/intro_installation_azure.md

 #### Selecting the Azure Image

 If your preference is to avoid installing the Session Smart Networking software, or if there is no access to the 128 Technology repositories in the Azure environment where the software needs to be deployed (e.g., no access to the Internet), Juniper Networks offers a Private image that includes the Session Smart Networking software already installed.
-The Public image can be shared with your Azure subscription via the Azure Marketplace.
+The Private image can be shared with your Azure subscription via the Azure Marketplace.

 :::important
 There is no software cost associated with deploying the Private image, the cost of running the VM is the only cost (Azure compute cost).
-Please also note that software upgrades and deployments outside of Azure (e.g., on premises) will not be possible without tokens or certificates.
+Please also note that software upgrades and deployments **outside** of the cloud (e.g., on premises) will not be possible without a token or certificate.
 :::

 To request access to the Private image follow the next steps: